kyphan38/web/assets/docs/study/soft skills/02-ipl.md

 # influencing persuasion leadership

-Leadership is not just about managing systems; it's about inspiring people
+Leadership is not just about managing systems, it's about inspiring people

 ## Leadership and empowerment